blockchain/components/README.md

 ## Methodology

-This library has been designed and developed using the familiar with the [Atomic design methodology](http://atomicdesign.bradfrost.com/chapter-2/).
+This library has been designed and developed using the [Atomic design methodology](http://atomicdesign.bradfrost.com/chapter-2/).

 An additional attention has be taken to ensure that all components are available and fully functional accross all the different web browsers, as well as responsive on any screen sizes.